Shades of cyan: Azure (web)

 In an artistic context, this color could also be called azure mist or cyan mist.
 Despite its name, this color is a lighter shade of cyan rather than a shade of azure.

 Blue-green

 Blue-green has been a Crayola color since 1930.

 Caribbean Current

-Displayed at right is the color Caribbean Current.
+Displayed adjacent is the color Caribbean Current.

 Celeste

-At right is displayed the color celeste.
+Adjacent is displayed the color celeste.

 Bleu celeste ("sky blue") is a rarely occurring tincture in heraldry (not being one of the seven main colors or metals or the three "staynard colors").
 This tincture is sometimes also called ciel or simply celeste.
 It is depicted in a lighter shade than the range of shades of the more traditional tincture azure, which is the standard blue used in heraldry.
 It has been used rarely since the 17th century, gaining popularity after the First World War.

 Charleston green

 Charleston green is an extremely dark shade of cyan.
 The name Charleston green originated after the American Civil War, approximately 1865, when during Reconstruction, it was widely used to paint homes in Charleston, South Carolina.